 CleanupCode Command-Line Tool

-CleanupCode is a free command-line tool that can perform code cleanup to instantly eliminate code style violations in a project or solution and ensure a uniform code base.
+CleanupCode is a free cross-platform command-line tool that can perform code cleanup to instantly eliminate code style violations in a project or solution and ensure a uniform code base.

 Unzip the command line tools package in any directory.